maarten-pennings/ElektroClub2022/README.md

 ## Cost

 Find below the cost of the boards and components.
-The LEDs, transistors, and resistors came from out stock, so I have added "guessed" prices.
+The LEDs, transistors, and resistors came from our stock, so I have added "guessed" prices.
-We might have ordered too few IC sockets or USB connectors.
+We might have ordered too few IC sockets and/or USB connectors.

   | ID |      Name	     | Designator      | Footprint	        |Quantity | For 20 boards | Ordered  |
   |:--:|:---------------:|:---------------:|:------------------:|:-------:|:-------------:|:--------:|